earthly/website/blog/_posts/2021-05-17-continuous-integration.md

 [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) by Microsoft is a platform for creating a CI/CD pipeline to Azure.
 It provides several advanced features and services that support the software development cycle from planning to deployment.
 Azure DevOps integrates with both Team Foundation Version Control and Git for version control, code repository management, and build automation.

-Azure DevOps also integrates with major languages and platforms, allowing you to build, test and deploy in Java, .Net, Android, or iOS.
+Azure DevOps also integrates with major languages and platforms, allowing you to build, test, and deploy in Java, .Net, Android, or iOS.
 It also runs parallel on Linux, macOS, and Windows and on both virtual machines and containers.

 One standout feature of Azure DevOps is that it supports automated load testing, which can simulate thousands of users using your app at the same time.
 This helps your developers uncover bottlenecks and improve throughput before an application is released.